 These pads are electrical.
 This means they are highly portable and will fit in any area, and is suitable for playing surfaces This is why they are highly recommended for learners as they are not only for practice but for learning too.

 Think of it this way; you take your entire drum setup, roll it up into a small box and move around with it as if you are carrying nothing.
 As if that is not enough, you don’t just have one drum kit in the box, but several kits with varying tunes.

 That is what drum practice pads are all about.
 They have everything you need to learn about drums.
-It is most commonly described as a simple table-top gadget that contains several snare drums, snare stand basket with rubber bottom, bass drums, and cymbals.
+It is most commonly described as a simple table-top gadget that contains several snare drums, a snare stand basket with a rubber bottom, bass drums, and cymbals.

 This is why they are perfect for practice, as their name suggests.